Frequently Asked Questions

 What about mobile phones?

 Regardless of location (be it in a bag or under a desk), mobile phones, communication devices and other electronic entertainment devices (e.g. smart watches) must be switched off for the duration of the examination so they cannot be used or cause a disturbance.
 Please note that alarms on many phones will sound even when the handset is switched off; alarms must be deactivated before the examination.
-Any device causing a disturbance will be confiscated by the senior invigilator, who will record the incident in his/her report.
+Any device causing a disturbance will be confiscated by the senior invigilator, who will record the incident in their report.
 The owner will be informed that the incident will be investigated under the assessment offence regulations.

 Can I take food and drink into my examination?